Charged/charged.github.com/help.md

 Most of the configuration is done through the in-game esc-menu, or in the launcher.
-When you're in a server, pressing `ESC` brings up a menu where various game aspects can be changed, pressing `ESC` again or clicking "Close" closes the menu. ("Quit" closes Charged-miners alltogether!)
+When you're in a server, pressing `ESC` brings up a menu where various game aspects can be changed, pressing `ESC` again or clicking "Close" closes the menu. ("Quit" closes Charged-miners altogether!)
 If you prefer, many of these options can also be changed through the custom `/client` command.

 #### Lag

-If you suffer from low framerates, there's a couple of things you can do.
-The biggest causes of a low framerate are the shadows and anti-aliasing (`aa`), it may also help to decrease the render distance, but Charged-miners usually handles far rendering much better than minecraft.net's client.
+If you suffer from low frame rates, there's a couple of things you can do.
+The biggest causes of a low frame rate are the shadows and anti-aliasing (`aa`), it may also help to decrease the render distance, but Charged-miners usually handles far rendering much better than minecraft.net's client.